davydovartem/pcsf/README.md

 # PCF Syntax Highlighting Extension

 This is the README for your extension "PCF".
-This extension provides syntax highlighting for files formatted in the positively-constructed formulas (PCF) language, which can be utilized in the Bootfrost prover ()
+This extension provides syntax highlighting for files formatted in the positively-constructed formulas (PCF) language, which can be utilized in the *[Bootfrost](https://github.com/snigavik/bootfrost) PCF prover

 ## Features